 Winter diamond drilling during 2019 was focussed on the areas where the inferred resources were published (Raja, Palokas and South Palokas).
-The Hut, Terry's Hammer and Rumajärvi prospects are in an earlier stage of exploration, with approximately 30% percentage of the drill metres completed there.
+The Hut, Terry's Hammer and Rumajärvi prospects are in an earlier stage of exploration, with approximately 30% of the drill metres completed there.
+Further fixed-loop electromagnetic surveys are required to search for blind mineralization across a majority of the project area.